-- .1 is a pressure tank with a volume not more than 200 m3; or - .2 is designed to withstand the maximum possible pressure during the loading operation, and such pressure is below that of the set pressure of the cargo tank relief valve.
+.1 is a pressure tank with a volume not more than 200 m3; or

+.2 is designed to withstand the maximum possible pressure during the loading operation, and such pressure is below that of the set pressure of the cargo tank relief valve.

 13.3.5 The position of the sensors in the tank shall be capable of being verified before commissioning.
-At the first occasion of full loading after delivery and after each dry-docking, testing of high-level alarms shall be conducted by raising the cargo liquid level in the cargo tank to the alarm point.
+At the first occasion of full loading after delivery and after each dry-docking, testing of high-level alarms shall be conducted by raising the cargo liquid level in the cargo tank to the alarm point (For verifications before and after the first loaded voyage, refer to IACS UI GC13).